-Donating to the following organizations will help immensely in creating safe spaces for a younger generation of LGBTQ kids!
+The following includes some excellent resources for parents and educators of LGBTQ kids and their allies.
+Donating to any of these organizations will help immensely in creating safe spaces for a younger generation of LGBTQ kids!

 Our favorite non-profit...
 Founded in 1998 by the creators of the Academy Award®-winning short film "TREVOR," The Trevor Project is the leading national organization providing crisis intervention and suicide prevention services to lesbian, gay, bisexual, transgender and questioning (LGBTQ) young people ages 13-24.
 They also provide excellent resources and training for parents and educators.